SpeedyTransforms

 ) -> Any

 Curl (∇×) of two vector components u, v on a grid.
-Applies 1/coslat scaling, transforms to spectral space and returns the spectral curl, which is scaled with the radius of the sphere.
-Divide by radius for unscaling.
+Applies 1/coslat scaling, transforms to spectral space and returns the spectral curl.
+Acts on the unit sphere, i.e. it omits 1/radius scaling unless radius keyword argument is provided.

 source